crosslandwa/push-wrapper-example-site/README.md

   - ~~Delete sequence/events in sequence~~
   - Record new sequence
   - Swap playing sequence
-- BPM aware sequence wrapper
+- BPM aware sequence wrapper - this done as proof of concept (forces sequence to stop currently)
-  - responds to changes in global BPM (i.e. adjusts event placement and loop length)
+  - ~~responds to changes in global BPM (i.e. adjusts event placement and loop length)~~
-  - consider using toJSON/load with manipulation event.when before loading
+  - ~~consider using toJSON/load with manipulation event.when before loading~~
   - consider the whens as a fraction of loop length rather than absolute ms time...
     - have to calculate ms every time event scheduled, rather than once per BPM change...
     - but, serialized version decoupled from BPM (unless we store both, but only serialize the fractional amount)